 For more information on the developing Master of Physician Assistant Studies Program, please contact (firstname.lastname@example.org)”

 Admission to the Program is extremely competitive.
-The MSU MPAS Program will accept 30 students per year.
+The MSU MPAS Program will accept 20 students the first year.

 Physician assistants play a critical role delivering high quality, affordable healthcare and more than ever before, they fill the gaps in healthcare, meeting the needs of our nation and the world.
 The MSU MPAS Program is the perfect place to gain the skills, knowledge, and experience to prepare you to practice in this exciting, ever evolving profession.
 We offer a Master of Physician Assistant Studies degree for individuals seeking to become physician assistants.